 Vernazza is the best place to stay in Cinque Terre, in my humble opinion.
-It was my favorite of the five towns: it is the best village in Cinque Terre, is mid-sized (smaller than Monterosso, but busier and livelier than the other three), and is somewhat centrally located (second from the north).
+It was my favorite of the five towns.
+It is mid-sized (smaller than Monterosso, but busier, and livelier than the other three), and somewhat centrally located (second from the north).

-I wanted to book a place in Vernazza, but I booked my accommodation two days in advance and all hotels that allowed dogs and were not too expensive were fully booked by then (even though it was low season!).
+I wanted to book a place in Vernazza, but I booked my accommodation two days in advance and all hotels that allowed dogs were fully booked by then (even though it was low season!).

-Here is the hotel I stayed at – check out rates and prices here.
-The location was okay, it did not come with any great views, but it was easy to reach from the train station and the room was quite big Italian standards.
+This is the hotel I stayed at.
+The location was okay, the room did not come with any great views, but it was easy to reach from the train station.
+And the room was quite big by Italian standards.
 Coffee, juices, and sweets were free.

 If you are on a budget, I actually recommend staying in La Spezia.
 After two nights in Cinque Terre, I booked a hotel in La Spezia for two nights and used it as a base to get around and see other places in Cinque Terre (like Porto Verene).

-Bring cash: There are ATMs and many shops and restaurants accept cards, but not all, so have some euros with you.
+- Bring cash: ATMs and many shops and restaurants accept cards, but not all, so have some euros with you.

-Okay, Cinque Terre in one day is absolutely doable, and if you have many other places you would like to see, you can do this whirlwind of an Cinque Terre itinerary.
-However, I – normally – recommend staying at a place at least for one night, so you can experience a place without the crowds.
-Especially in Cinque Terre this is essential as it will be crowded during the day.
+Okay, Cinque Terre in one day is absolutely doable, and if you have many other places you would like to see, you can do this whirlwind of an itinerary.
+However, I – normally – recommend staying at a place for at least one night so that you can experience a place without the crowds.
+Especially in Cinque Terre, this is essential as it will be crowded during the day.

-So, for this 2-day itinerary Cinque Terre itinerary, I recommend visiting all five towns and then spend most of day 2 in another – even more – gorgeous place near Cinque Terre.
+So, for this 2-day itinerary, I recommend visiting all five towns and then spending most of day 2 in another – even more – gorgeous place near Cinque Terre.

 Monterosso al Mare

-It is known as the village with the biggest beach, and many come here just to spend some time there.
+Monterosso al Mare is known as the village with the biggest beach, and many come here to spend some time there.
 However, if you want to have a beach vacation, then Cinque Terre is not the best choice in Italy.

-This traffic-free village is so picturesque and often named the prettiest village.
-It was also my favorite, but I liked four out of the five villages a lot.
+This traffic-free village is so picturesque and often named the prettiest village and it was probably also my favorite.

 From there, hop on the train and go to the second or third village: Corniglia.

 Often overlooked and left out, this was another of my favorites.
-It doesn’t have direct beach access, and you will have to climb more than 300 steps to reach the hilltop village that is located 182 meters above sea level.
+Corniglia doesn’t have direct beach access, and you will have to climb more than 300 steps to reach the hilltop village which is located 182 meters above sea level.

-The center of the village was actually my favorite because it was so cute and pretty.
-Ah, and don’t forget to enjoy the views (there are great views everywhere, such as from the church of San Pietro).
+The village center was actually my favorite because it was so cute and pretty.
+Ah, and don’t forget to enjoy the panorama – there are great views everywhere, such as from the church of San Pietro.

-If you have climbed the 300+ stairs, this job will be easy.
-Climb down again and hop on the train to get to Riomaggiore.
+Climb down again and hop on the train to get to Manarola.

-From there, you can either hike (coastal hike is about 1.5 hours, the alternative path is about 2.5 hours) or take the train to Manarola.
+From there, you can either hike (the coastal hike is about 1.5 hours, and the alternative path is about 2.5 hours) or take the train to Manarola.

 Manarola is another very photogenic village that is the favorite of many people I have asked.
 The rocky cliffs and “beach“ area make it popular among visitors.
 And let’s not forget the pretty houses, of course.

-If you stay in Cinque Terre for 2 days, I suggest visiting four villages the first day.
-Take your time and jus stroll aimlessly in each town.
-For day two, I suggest, visiting one more village and then do a half-day trip to another gorgeous, gorgeous town.
+If you stay in Cinque Terre for 2 days, I suggest visiting four villages on the first day.
+Take your time and stroll aimlessly in each town.
+On Day 2 you can visit one more village and then do a half-day trip to another gorgeous, gorgeous town.

-While I enjoy off-the-beaten-path locales and discovering places on a slower path sometimes, I can honestly say that I did not feel the urge to stay in Cinque Terre for more than two days.
+While I enjoy off-the-beaten-path places and discover places on a slower path sometimes, I can honestly say that I did not feel the urge to stay in Cinque Terre for more than two days.

 I initially planned to stay three full days (two nights), but I left early on my third day and spent that day in Porto Venere instead.
 Cinque Terre is without a doubt pretty, but its activities and attractions are not overwhelming in number.